UdaraIrunika/UdaraIrunika/README.md

 ## 🚀 About Me

 💻 Creative Developer & Designer passionate about crafting beautiful digital experiences
-🎓 Currently expanding my knowledge in web development and design
+🎓 Currently expanding my knowledge in web development & Designing and Graphic Designing Connect with me : +94 764353012
-🌱 Always learning and exploring new technologies
+🌱 Always learning and exploring new technologies from researching (SELF STUDING) & following

 ## 🎨 Design Skills